Topics Map > Noncredit Courses

 Topics Map > LMS > Canvas

-This document provides guidance on frequently asked questions for non-timetable course instructors.
+This document provides guidance on frequently asked questions about noncredit courses in Canvas.
 These questions and answers do NOT apply to for-credit courses at UW-Madison.

 - The target audience for the course should be current UW-Madison faculty, staff, or students.